IRL2/nanover-docs/source/concepts/applications.rst

 .. note::

-   The application used to define a ``particle.types`` key for non-atomic systems where ``particle.elements`` was not appropriate.
+   The trajectory application previously defined a ``particle.types`` key for non-atomic systems where ``particle.elements`` was not appropriate.
 However, the key not being used lead to a lack of support.
-The key not having a clear meaning defined, has been removed from the application.
-However, the protocol allows the use of arbitrary keys so users of the application can reintroduce this key, or any more appropriate ones, for their own use cases.
+The key, not having a clear meaning defined, has been removed from this application.
+However, the protocol allows the use of arbitrary keys so users can reintroduce this key, or any more appropriate ones, for their own use cases.

 If the FrameData uses any key starting with ``particle.``, it must set the key